 Serotonin is a neurotransmitter which is produced and spread by neurons in the brain.
 It is formed by the amino acid called tryptophan, which sends messages through the blood and tells the brain to produce serotonin.

 Serotonin is known as the ‘feel good’ hormone because it helps to make us feel happy, relaxed and confident.
 It also acts as an appetite controller, and mood regulator.(11)

 Health issues such as depression and obesity have been linked to an imbalance in serotonin levels.
 Serotonin affects and controls mental and emotional processes, motor functions, hormones, blood pressure and motor functions.

 Serotonin flows when we feel important or significant, and the reverse is true when serotonin is absent.
 We feel lonely and depressed.
-This can lead to unhealthy attention seeking behaviour, or even cause people to join gangs and fall into criminal behaviour.(13)
+This can lead to unhealthy attention seeking behavior, or even cause people to join gangs and fall into criminal behavior.(13)